oceanprotocol/aquarius/developers.md

 ./start_ocean.sh  --no-aquarius --with-rbac
 ```

+#### Running Elasticsearch
+There are two ways of running Elasticsearch.
+The first one is to run it bare-bones.
 In a new terminal tab, run the elasticsearch database (required for Aquarius).
 You can also run this in the background, but it helps development to see all output separately.

 ```bash
 export ES_VERSION=6.6.2